-Those workers are doing all kinds of jobs — working as crossing guards, farmers and ranchers, even truckers.
+Those workers are doing all kinds of jobs—working as crossing guards, farmers and ranchers, and even truckers.
 Indeed, there are between 1,000 and 3,000 U.S. truckers age 85 or older, according to 2016 Census Bureau figures.
 Their numbers have roughly doubled following the Great Recession.

 In many ways, America’s aging workforce has shaped the character of the post-Great Recession labor market.
 Baby boomers and their parents are working longer as life expectancies increase, retirement plans decrease, education levels rise and work becomes less physically demanding.
 Labor Department statistics indicate that at every year of age above 55, U.S. residents are working at the highest rates on record.

 Interestingly, at the opposite end of the age curve, we see a reverse situation.
 Workers under the age of 30 are staying on the sidelines at rates we haven’t since the 1960s and ’70s when women weren’t yet entering the workforce at the level they are today.

 Workers age 85 and older are much more likely to be found in less physical industries like management and sales; they are exceedingly rare in demanding ones like manufacturing and construction.